Human language and mind

 The left hemisphere and its "language centers"

-Neural networks and sharing cognitive resources in language production
+Sharing cognitive resources in language production

 Reading: Sedivy, ch.
 3, pp. 67-84

-J. Ellman's lecture, minutes 21-35, 45 to end, in particular
+J. Ellman's lecture, minutes 21-35, 45 to end

 -

-How infants learn by swimming in the sea of sounds:
+How infants learn by swimming in the "sea of sounds":

-Engaging the frontal lobe through joint attention while learning and imitating
+Engaging the frontal lobe through joint attention

 Reading: Learning sound patterns, in Sedivy, ch.
-4, pp. 105-119, in particular; pp. 120- are on phonetics and phonology
+4, pp. 105-119, in particular; pp. 120 if you have no knowledge on phonetics and phonology

 -